 Presentation of Bursitis

 Patient of bursitis presents with pain and swelling in the affected region.
 The movement of the nearby joint may be limited.
-On examination the part may be red, warm to touch and tender.
-There would be history of repetitive trauma or inflammatory disease.
+On examination, the part may be red, warm to the touch and tender.
+There would be a history of repetitive trauma or inflammatory disease.
 An occupation involving frequent movement that leads to bursal irritation [i.e. kneeling in case of prepatellar bursa] may be present.

-There is reduced active range of motion with preserved passive range of motion.
+There is reduced the active range of motion with a preserved passive range of motion.
 In chronic bursitis, limb wasting and weakness may be present.

-Fever, severe tenderness and excess warmth indicates infection.
+Fever, severe tenderness and excess warmth indicate infection.

 Subacromial bursitis is inflammation of subacromial bursa and is frequently associated with supraspinatus.
 Frequent pitching of a baseball or lifting luggage overhead are examples of overuse.
 Rheumatoid arthritis, gout, or tuberculosis, may also lead to subacrmial bursitis.